While I was making this Israeli couscous salad, I couldn’t help singing “My Favorite Things” from Sound of Music.

 This dish is delicious hot or cold.
 It’s great for packed lunches, picnics, and potlucks.

 It can be filled out with roasted chickpeas in the air fryer or oven, and vegan feta cheese crumbled on top just before serving.
 During summer grilling season, it pairs nicely with grilled tofu with lemon & rosemary.
+You can even turn the couscous pink like I did for my vegan caviar.

 Since it keeps well in the refrigerator, it’s a really convenient salad to have on hand when you want something fast & fresh right now (which is why I also had it for breakfast one day).